 It was right around this time that Bally/Midway announced that they would be moving all game development to

-Jeff refused to relocate, so an agreement was made at the eleventh hour to allow them to work from their respective
+Both Brian and Jeff refused to uproot and relocate their families, however, so an agreement was made at the eleventh hour to allow them to work from their respective

 "I built a small office on the back of my property, (I have a wooded half acre in the far southern suburbs),